 Grade B or above in Biology for pupils following the GCSE Biology course.
+However, due to the relative difficulty of the subject, it is not recommended to study Biology at A Level with a grade B at GCSE.

 Grade B in GCSE Mathematics is essential to cope with the mathematical content of the A Level course.